kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 # launching a coroutine

-`launch` Creates a new Job and runs it concurrently so it doesnt block the current execution context.
+`launch` Creates a new Job and runs it concurrently so it doesn't block the current execution context.
 When run within a coroutine scope (which is a blocking operation) the scope will not exit until all launched Jobs have completed.

 ```kotlin
 // create a coroutine context